AtanasovskaM/odoomodule/README.md

 the bill machine will print a bill with info about all the earnings in that period.

 With every click on the button, the module creates a file named PF500.IN which is in Fiskalna folder.
 It writes specific letters, numbers and special characters.
-After that calls an .exe file which is in the same folder as the .IN file and with that it gives command to the machine to know what to print.
+After that calls it an .exe file which is in the same folder as the .IN file and with that it gives command to the machine to know what kind of bill to print.

 It has been tested on Google Chrome and Mozilla.